jaguar8kkk/Interactive-road-map-of-Everything/README.md

-# Interactive road map of Everything
+# Multi-user interactive road map of Everything
 https://github.com/jaguar8kkk/Road-map-of-Everything/blob/main/Road%20map%20of%20Everything.png

 I plan to create a platform to create one big roadmap for everything users can come up with.